My Mercedes Benz

 The antifreeze/water mixture in my car was not even close to what I thought it was!
 The car's AF was changed at the dealer just before I bought it and I assumed (there's that word again!) it was 50/50% to start with.
 Bad assumption!

 So in doing my calculations to get to 30/70 or 20/80 starting from 50/50, I removed what I thought was enough coolant.
 But enough to err on the conservative side.
-Remember this 'experiment' is to see how better it cools with Water Wetter (WW), so getting 'close' to the desired mixture is ok.
+Remember this 'experiment' is to see how better it cools with Water Wetter (WW) or Purple Ice (PI), so getting 'close' to the desired mixture is ok.

-Today, I picked up a AF tester made by Prestone and used it to test my mixture.
-Not even close.
-It's very close to 40/60% not 30/70%!
+The Prestone AF tester [AF-1420] can be bought at most automotive stores as well as Walmart and here.
+Testing my AF mixture, it was very close to 40/60% not 30/70%!
 So it MUST have been around 70/30% to start with!
 My point here is that it's hard to really know unless you test it YOURSELF!

 I've marked the concentration points on the picture so it's very easy to read your car's mixture ratio based on temperature in degrees C. The RED pointer indicates the freezing point protection.
 Do this with a cool (cold) radiator and fill the tester to the indicated mark.
 The Prestone PN is AF1420P. $2.89 at AutoZone and most popular auto stores.